Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus Technical Specifications

 Based on publicly available information, official Tesla announcements, and demo analysis.
-Updated February 2026 with latest actuator and Grok integration details.
+Updated May 2026.
+V3 reveal expected late July/August 2026 — specs may change.

 Height5'8" (173 cm)5'8" (173 cm)Designed for human environments